BDU-NFT-Course/PlayLearnEarn/README.md

 ## The Idea

-_Play:_ Accept a quest to learn how to develop NFTs by buying a Level 1 Cerificate for the NFT Workshop.
+_Play:_ Accept a quest to learn how to develop NFTs by buying a Level 1 Certificate for the NFT Workshop.

 _Learn:_ Participate in the NFT workshop and develop an NFT together with the other Level 1 Certificate holders.